Teemu-A/TicketSupervisor/README.md

 ~~~

 Examples of variables:
-* **number** The ticket number of current ServiceNow Ticket
+* `number` The ticket number of current ServiceNow Ticket
-* **USERNAME** The current user running the TicketSupervisor (on Windows, **LOGNAME** is the same in linux)
+* `USERNAME` The current user running the TicketSupervisor (on Windows, **LOGNAME** is the same in linux)
-* **VAR_NAME** The value is to be assigned based on the contents of the previous variable file
+* `VAR_NAME` The value is to be assigned based on the contents of the previous variable file

 ### Commonly found symptoms and resolutions
 * **HTTP code 401** means the ServiceNow userid and password are invalid for the instance.
 They are specified either on TicketSupervisor.cfg or as command line argument
 * **If I cannot read the configuration**, it normally is a sign of use of TAB characters.
 The yaml file format requires blanks, no TABs.
 * **If I cannot change some (pull-down) values** on the ticket or do it incorrectly, it can be a cause of languages.
-Please use the same language settings (preferaly English) both on the rules on Paavo.txt and the user preferences on ServiceNow.
+Please use the same language settings (preferably English) both on the rules on Paavo.txt and the user preferences on ServiceNow.
 * **If I keep doing the same thing over and over again**, I am sorry.
 I'm just a siple robot that does exactly what is requested.
 To bypass, you could use more precise match argument (e.g. updated_at: "@now - 30s")

 ### Logging
-I log both on console output and logile, which format is actions-Paavo-YYYYMMDD.log.
+I log both on console output and logfile, which format is `actions-Paavo-YYYYMMDD.log`.
 The 1st word of the log message is a message id (thanks, IBM mainframes, learned at least that from there).
-The 2nd word of the message s a timnestamp of format DD-HHMMSS, and the rest of it contains meaningful information related to the message.
+The 2nd word of the message is a timestamp of format DD-HHMMSS, and the rest of it contains meaningful information related to the message.
-If you specify **--debug** as run argument, I'll be loud and you'll get a whole lot of messages.
-If you specify **--quiet**, I'll inform only when I do actions on matching tickets.
+If you specify `--debug` as run argument, I'll be loud and you'll get a whole lot of messages.
+If you specify `--quiet`, I'll inform only when I do actions on matching tickets.
 I do have a small utility to summarize from the log files as well.
 It is the ReportTicketSupervisor.
 Just run it once you have some logs to see how it works.
 ~~~
 PVE008I YY-HHMMSS Initialized by [USER] at [WS], [version], [appname] service awake, cfg @ [rulefile], starting to talk to SNC [instance].
 To stop, Ctrl-C or close the window.